 - 1. Failure to pay all mandatory fees in accordance with the fee payment schedule; - 2.
 Using an add code issued to another student; - 3.
-Failure to meet the terms and conditions of a fee deferment:

-- 4. Failure to meet academic or progress standards; - 5.
-Denial of a "Petition to Challenge A Prerequisite."
+Failure to meet the terms and conditions of a fee deferment; - 4.
+Failure to meet academic or progress standards; - 5.
+Denial of a "Petition to Challenge a Prerequisite"; - 6.
+Failure to meet a prerequisite or co-requisite Requirement; - 7.
+Enrolling in an online course while residing in a state not approved by the department of education.